CenterForSpatialResearch/gis_tutorials/23_Data_Types_and_311.md

 As you can see, the dataset is very interesting and a great resource for anyone studying New York. **Nevertheless, a word of caution is necessary**: many people use this dataset to describe and analyze conditions in New York; however, the 311 data doesn't describe the city, it describes the complaints people file, it is not about the city, it is about the complaints, and even though the complaints might tell us something about the city, the distinction is crucial.
 Every dataset has its own biases and the 311 dataset has very strong ones: it collects data ONLY about the people who complain and ONLY about what they choose to complain about.
 Again, this dataset is much more about the complaints and the people who complain than about the conditions in the city.
 There is no 1 to 1 relationship between the 311 complaints and the conditions in the ground.
 That being said, though, it is still a great resource and very fun to play with.
 You can find out more about the 311 service [here](http://www1.nyc.gov/311/).

-Other datasets we will be using are (some of these you already downloaded for the first tutorial):
+Other datasets we will be using are:
 * nybb - New York City boroughs.
 Originally downloaded from [here](http://www.nyc.gov/html/dcp/html/bytes/districts_download_metadata.shtml).
 * Roadbed - New York roadbed.
 Originally downloaded [here](https://data.cityofnewyork.us/City-Government/Roadbed/xgwd-7vhd).
 * HYDRO - New York hydrography.
 Originally downloaded [here](https://data.cityofnewyork.us/Environment/Hydrography/drh3-e2fd).